Internet Point of Care (iPOC) Activity

 The maximum time associated for each search conducted is approximately 30 minutes.
 Participants may only claim CME credits through the verification/evaluation form associated with each clinical topic or question searched.

 Flagler Hospital is accredited by the Florida Medical Association to provide continuing medical education for physicians.

-For the purpose of applying for an AMA Physician's Recognition Award, physicians may claim a limit of 20 AMA PRA Category 1 Credit (s)TM per year through Internet Point-of-Care Learning activities.
+For the purpose of applying for an AMA Physician's Recognition Award, physicians may claim a maximum of 20 AMA PRA Category 1 Credit (s)TM per year through iPOC/Search and Learn activities.
 Please contact the AMA directly for additional information on the AMA Physician's Recognition Award process.